okta/okta-sdk-dotnet/CONTRIBUTING.md

 -----------------------------------------------------

 When you are happy with your changes and you are ready to contribute them, you will create a Pull Request on GitHub to do so.
 This is done by pushing your local changes to your forked repository (default remote name is `origin`) and then initiating a pull request on GitHub.

+> **Note**: Some contributions will require work that must be verified by other teams at Okta.
+In the event your contribution requires more verification, we may close your pull request and link your contribution to a pull request submitted by our internal teams.
+This is to make sure your additions are shared with the broader team so we can improve our APIs and SDKs.

 > **IMPORTANT:** Make sure you have rebased your `feature_x` branch to include the latest code from `upstream/master` _before_ you do this.